chaos-polymtl/lethe/doc/source/examples/rpt/tuning-parameters-with-nomad/tuning-parameters-with-nomad.rst

 *param_nomad.txt* file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 The ``param_nomad.txt`` file is used when running NOMAD.
-This file provides the parameters necessary when defining the optimization problem.
+This file provides initial guess and constraints when defining the optimization problem.
 These parameters are defined using specific keywords as explained in the `NOMAD User Guide <https://nomad-4-user-guide.readthedocs.io/en/latest/GettingStarted.html#provide-parameters>`_.

 .. code-block:: text